gini/gini-capture-sdk-android/componentapiexample/README.md

 Component API Example App
 =========================

-This example app provides you with a sample usage of the Gini Vision Library's Component API.
+This example app provides you with a sample usage of the Gini Capture SDK's Component API.

-The Gini Vision Library supports both standard Activities and Fragments and Android Support Library ones.
+The Gini Capture SDK supports both standard Activities and Fragments and Android Support Library ones.
 Activities without `AppCompat` in their name use standard Activities and Fragments while the other ones use the Android Support Library.

 The Gini API SDK is used for analyzing documents and sending feedback.